DarlingWaifuNFT/PeachAudit/README.md

 Owner: will be renounced
 Support: for maintenance tasks
 Oracle: for financial settings
-Manager: Peach, the only capable address of making non-maintenance transactions
+Manager: Peach contract, the only address capable of making non-maintenance transactions

 ## **Events**:
 - Transfer